rawlins/lambda-notebook/README.md

 This project is a framework for linguists and especially semanticists developing analyses in compositional semantics.
 It aims to provide a means of developing 'digital fragments', following from the method of fragments in Montague grammar.

 The project is in an alpha state.
 While code is publicly up on github, expect bugs and rapid changes.
 Contributions, requests, and suggestions are welcome.
-I hope to have a more stable beta by the end of summer 2014.

 If you are interested in discussing this project, you can join the following mailing list, which currently very low traffic: [http://lists.lambdanotebook.com/listinfo.cgi/lnb-dev-lambdanotebook.com](http://lists.lambdanotebook.com/listinfo.cgi/lnb-dev-lambdanotebook.com).
 You can also ask questions directly to Kyle Rawlins, [kgr@jhu.edu](mailto:kgr@jhu.edu).